Cervical effacement: Amniotomy

+Membrane stripping

-Membrane stripping, otherwise known as membrane sweeping, is a procedure where the obstetrician inserts a finger into the cervix and moves in a sweeping motion to detach the amniotic membrane from the uterus.
+Membrane stripping, also known as membrane sweeping, is a procedure where the obstetrician inserts a finger into the cervix and moves in a sweeping motion to detach the amniotic membrane from the uterus.
 It is thought to be different from other procedures in that it is less costly compared to the other.
 While it may be an inexpensive procedure, it comes with its own risks.
 Membrane sweeping may rupture the amniotic sac for 1 out of 10 women who get this procedure done, which will then lead for the need to formally induce labor within 24 hours.
 Membrane sweeping can also be very painful and can cause bleeding and irregular contractions.
 Membrane sweeping is also not effective for 7 out of the 8 women that get this procedure done.